ExpGeoLab/WellPenetrationChart/README.md

 ---

 ## 📄 License
-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons License.
 See the [LICENSE](LICENSE.txt) file for details.

 ---